rcdvgn/Todo-App/README.md

 This was the first React app I made.

-It took me around 3 days in total to design and build, and it covers [fundamental React concepts](https://reactnative.dev/docs/intro-react) such as:
+The whole project took me around 3 days in total to design and build, and it covers [fundamental React concepts](https://reactnative.dev/docs/intro-react) such as:
 - Function components.
 - State management.
 - DOM manipulation.